ythecombinator/codeicons/README.md

 ##Versioning

-By now Code Icons releases are numbered with the following format:

-`<major>.<minor>`

-But it is intended to maintain this project under the [Semantic Versioning] (http://semver.org/) guidelines as much as possible.
+It is intended to maintain this project under the [Semantic Versioning] (http://semver.org/) guidelines.
 Releases will be numbered with the following format:

 `<major>.<minor>.<patch>`